thulab/iot-benchmark/README.md

 Other irrelevant parameters are omitted.
 You can just set as default.
 We will cover them later in other cases.

 ### Start (Without Server System Information Recording)

+Before running the test, you need to open the IoTDB service.

 Running the startup script, currently we only support Unix/OS X system: